 I also collaborate with students in designing independent studies courses for deeper investigation of particular topics of student interest, such as Environmental Sociology, or for the advancement of independent research projects proposed in A&S 200.
 I also conduct EXCEL research work with students.
 If you are a student interested in pursuing research or independent coursework, please contact me in order to schedule an appointment to discuss your interests further.

 Below are brief descriptions of the courses I teach at Lafayette in the A&S Department.
-These courses are also relevant to students interested in environmental studies, gender studies, Africana studies, government and law, history, economics, and policy studies.
+These courses are also relevant to students interested in environmental studies, gender and sexuality studies, Africana studies, government and law, history, economics, and policy studies.
 If you would like syllabi or more information on any of these courses, please don’t hesitate to contact me.

 FYS 188: the Participation Economy